 Continuing toward Miminiska we headed east into a side wind and then up Howells Lake to visit the Cree burial ground on the lake’s east side.
 (See the map above for the reported location.)
-We walked along the shore and checked out various possible trails and even stood on top of the hill in the general area of the supposed site.
-I had pictured a burial site something like the one I remember visiting on the banks of the Yukon River in the late-1970’s – small 4′ high spirit houses enclosed with 2′ high picket fences.
+We walked along the shore and checked out various possible trails.
+We scanned the area from a hilltop in the general area of the supposed site.
+I had pictured a burial site something like the one I remember visiting on the banks of the Yukon River in the late 1970s – small 4′ high spirit houses enclosed with 2′ high picket fences.

-Update: More research has turned up no information about that Howells Lake graveyard!
-However, examining the maps included in the Misehkow chapter of the 1980’s Ron Reid/Janet Grand book Canoeing Ontario’s Rivers did indicate a grave site on the Albany River not far from the reported Howells Lake site.
-We were unaware of this site as we passed by on our way to Howells lake.
-I wonder about the difference between a “grave site” which could have as few as one grave and a “graveyard” which implies a number of graves.
+Update: More research has turned up no information about that supposed Howells Lake graveyard!
+However, examining the maps included in the Misehkow chapter of the 1980s Ron Reid/Janet Grand book Canoeing Ontario’s Rivers did indicate a gravesite on the Albany River not far from the reported Howells Lake site.
+We were unaware of this site as we passed by on our way to Howells Lake.
+I wonder about the difference between a “gravesite,” which could have as few as one grave and a “graveyard,” which in my mind implies several graves.

 - distance: 29 km